blackxxxstar/docker/traefik/README.md

   - "traefik.docker.network=proxy"
 ```

-And connect the container to the `proxy` network:
+And connect to the `proxy` network:

 ```yaml
 networks: